 Low Operating Standards Causes High Retail Defection

 ServiceChannel’s May 2019 report on the state of Brick and Mortar retail is a damning tale of incompetence and lost opportunity leading to high retail defection by customers.
 This loss of customer loyalty, largely through poor service is causing partial customer defection for the company time after time.
-The report’s subtitle is:
+The subtitle of the study is:

 Specifically, the report analyzes what causes customers to not return to a retail location and warns that retailers who have not invested in their physical locations leave themselves prone to disappointing in-store experiences lower customer satisfaction and bad business consequences.
 Specifically for the latter, they mean defection.